abhijitmjj/AzureCustomVisionCOVID-19/README.md

 # AzureCustomVisionCOVID-19
 As we continue to face the rapid increase in confirmed Coronavirus cases in India, we intend to create a robust pneumonia detection platform for COVID-19.
 The purpose is to assist doctors and radiologists in recognizing patients who are infected.The system is built to automatically detect high-risk patients with pneumonia or other chest diseases that will then send the information to doctors and health care professionals via secure network.
 With that information, the doctors are then able to make decisions and provide a treatment plan for the diagnosis and treatment.
 Any x-ray images taken for patients will automatically be uploaded to our system.
 Our system will then scan the images to determine whether the patients are infected.
 If the test is positive, the doctors will receive an e-Alert (on computer or mobile phone) that contains the original scans and detection results.
 Fast and Cheap Computer aided Diagnosis will prove extremely beneficial for people in rural India where there is acute paucity of trained radiologists and Doctors per capita.
 We will create an end-to-end Deep learning solution for Chest X-ray diagnosis.
 It will be a cost-effective solution for rural population with inadequate access to diagnostic imaging specialists.

+## Why use Azure Functions?
+The serverless model differs from VMs and containers in that you only pay for the processing time used by each function as it executes.
+VMs and containers are charged while they're running - even if the applications on them are idle.
+This architecture doesn't work for every app - but when the app logic can be separated to independent units, we can test them separately, update them separately, and launch them in microseconds, making this approach the fastest option for deployment.
 ![workflow](AzureML.png)

 # Custom Vision Dockerfile